Surplus in goods and deficit in services towards EU

 For more information about the geographical breakdown of the Norwegian export and import of goods, see External trade in goods.

-The statistics is now published as Balance of payments.
+The statistics is now published as International Accounts.